reshama/git-intro-workshop1-lpnyc/README.md

 ---

 ### Prerequisites
-* Create a GitHub account
+* Create a GitHub account (save your user id & password somewhere that is easy to find)
 * Unix access (Mac / Ubuntu-Linux)
 * Git Installation
   - Install Git